Delete All Emails to Tame Your Inbox

 - Log in to your Gmail account.

-- Now click on the Trash icon to delete them.
+- Now click on the Trash icon to delete all selected emails.

 While knowing how to delete all Gmail emails at once is a good start, you can also go a step or two further by learning how to delete all promotions in Gmail and how to unsubscribe from emails that you no longer wish to keep receiving-even if they don’t contain an unsubscribe link or don’t honor unsubscribe requests.